FESTIVAL IN A VAN Féile I Veain

 Seeks a new Director

-One of the most exciting and innovative arts initiatives to emerge in Ireland is restructuring and seeks to appoint its first full-time Director.
-Festival in a Van is funded by and works with a wide range of arts, social and civic organisations including festivals, schools, local authorities and others to bring live performance where people are.
+Festival in a Van is funded by and works with a range of arts, social and civic organisations such as festivals, community centres, and local authorities to bring live performance where people are.

 JOB DESCRIPTION